|

 leaving Shu Tri to go somewhere alone.
 A scream!
 My little one's!
 I take

+the stairs, ready for murder.
 A broken mini-supercomputer and a dead couple.
 I can tell by their smell

 that they're Sumatran, not Fijian, badly burnt.
 Ordinarily I'd giggle